ngschmidt/nxos-automation-examples/README.md

 ## To use these examples
 * Run these scripts in Python, or any other appropriate client.
 More detail will be provided in comments.

+This is built against Python 3 and won't work with Python 2, but I'm trying to not be part of the problem here.

 ## Tested Platforms
 NX-OS 9000v 9.3.3